1 - Chromosome Structure

 - Submetacentric.
 The centromere of a submetacentric chromosome is located slightly off center.

 - Acrocentric.
 The centromere of an acrocentric chromosome is located significantly off center.
-In humans, there are five pairs of acrocentric chromosomes: namely, 13, 14, 15, 21, and 22.
-These five pairs of chromosomes contain very short p arms having multiple copies of the same ribosomal RNA (rRNA) genes.
+In humans, there are five pairs of acrocentric chromosomes: 13, 14, 15, 21, and 22.
+These five pairs of chromosomes contain short p arms having multiple copies of the same ribosomal RNA (rRNA) genes.
 Having many copies of the ribosomal RNA genes ensures that the cell is able to produce enough ribosome components for translation (see Part 11).
 The number of rRNA gene copies varies among individuals, but the average is 100 copies per genome.

 - What is meant by the terms metacentric, submetacentric, acrocentric, and telocentric?